kbenoit/LIWCalike/README.md

 -   LIWC color codes the dictionary value matches in your texts and displays these in a nice graphical window.

 -   LIWC provides four composite measures that are not included in **LIWCalike**: "Analytic", "Clout", "Authentic", and "Tone".
-These are based on proprietary algorithms, as described and referenced in [Pennebaker, J.W., Boyd, R.L., Jordan, K., & Blackburn, K. (2015).
+These are based on proprietary algorithms, as described and refernced in [Pennebaker, J.W., Boyd, R.L., Jordan, K., & Blackburn, K. (2015).
 The development and psychometric properties of LIWC2015.
 Austin, TX: University of Texas at Austin.
 D OI: 10.15781/T29G6Z](http://liwc.wpengine.com/wp-content/uploads/2015/11/LIWC2015_LanguageManual.pdf).

 Using dictionaries with LIWCalike
 ---------------------------------